Background Information

 ≥1 ppm Don’t eat Don’t eat

-The sensitive population refers to people who may bear children under the age of 50 and children under 15.
+The sensitive population refers to people who can become pregnant (under age 50) and children under 15.
 The general population refers to everyone else.

-NYS DOH also began revising its approach for mercury to better align with guidelines used by other Great Lakes states and to be more protective at lower concentrations (see Table 3) for both the general population and the sensitive population.
-In 2022, NYS DOH began developing new, more protective regional and waterbody-specific advice based on these updated guidelines.
-The new regional advice significantly reduces the number of specific advisories that anglers must navigate.
-Like the new PCB approach, the new mercury approach allows the sensitive population to eat low-mercury species from some of the most popular waters.
+The Department uses mercury guidelines that closely align with advisory protocols used by other Great Lakes states that are protective at low concentrations for both the general and the sensitive populations (see Table 2.)
+In 2024, the Department began applying more protective species-specific statewide advice based on comprehensive analysis of mercury concentration data.
+Like the PCB approach, the overall mercury approach allows the sensitive population to eat low-mercury species from some of the most popular waters.

 Mercury concentration range (ppm) Advisory